lasty/ld34_growing_spaceships/README.md

 Synopsis
 --------

-Will be a 2d topdown space shooter, which you can attach more parts to your ship (After you've blown them off enemy ships, of course)
+Will be a 2d topdown space shooter, which you can attach more parts to your player_ship (After you've blown them off enemy ships, of course)

 Plan Day 1